 The Arctic weather is too much for the sort of tent you'd put the kids and dog in on a bank holiday weekend.
 Expedition tents are designed to stand up to gale force winds, tons of snow and brutal conditions.
-Tangent uses North Face VE25 tents, which sleep 2-3 people.
-On a guided expedition, these will be provided.
+Tangent Expeditions uses North Face VE25 tents, which sleep 2-3 people.
 Your guide will show you how to erect the tent, build a protective snow wall around it and use the porches for cooking.
 You'll also learn how to manage cold conditions inside the tent, including brushing ice off the insides!

 Small gas canisters don't work well in the cold, so we use multifuel MSR stoves instead.
-These run on white gas, and perform much better in the cold.
+These run on white gas, and perform much better in sub zero conditions.
 Lighting them is a bit of an art, as you increase the pressure in the system using the pump, then prime the stove before getting a hot flame.
 Your guide will show you how to do this safely.

 In the Arctic, you'll need to melt snow for water, which can be a time consuming process.
 You'll use this water to prepare special freeze dried meals.